 We recommend that licensees and approved managers update their training procedures so that all staff are made aware of these new laws.

 Penalties for non-compliance

-Under the Liquor Act 1992 significant penalties also apply if the prohibited person refuses to leave when required, or resists an authorised person who is removing them from the premises.
-Maximum penalty is $12,615.
+Under the Liquor Act significant penalties also apply if the prohibited person refuses to leave when required, or resists an authorised person who is removing them from the premises.
+The maximum penalty is $15,480.

 The maximum penalty for a licensee or staff member for knowingly allowing a prohibited person wearing or carrying prohibited items to enter or remain on the premises is $15,480.

 - Last reviewed: 20 Jun 2019